jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

 (1) If, following an inquiry under section 89D, the Electoral Commission receives notice under section 89D(5)﻿(b) that an elector has changed his or her place of residence and now resides in another electoral district, the Electoral Commission—
   (a) must, in accordance with section 98(1)﻿(a), remove the elector’s name from the roll for the district in which the elector previously resided; and
   (b) must, in accordance with section 89, register that elector on the roll for the district in which the elector resides.
-(2) If, following an inquiry under section 89D, the Electoral Commission receives notice under section 89D(5)﻿(c) of any change or correction to an elector's particulars, other than a change of place of residence referred to in subsection (1), the Electoral Commission must amend the elector's particulars on the roll in accordance with that notification.
+(2) If, following an inquiry under section 89D, the Electoral Commission receives notice under section 89D(5)﻿(b) of any change or correction to an elector's particulars, other than a change of place of residence referred to in subsection (1), the Electoral Commission must amend the elector's particulars on the roll in accordance with that notification.
-(3) An elector remains on the roll and his or her particulars on the roll remain unchanged if— (a) the Electoral Commission does not receive from the elector a form or information under section 89D(5)﻿(c); or (b) the Electoral Commission receives from the elector a form or information under section 89D(5)﻿(c) with no changes.
+(3) An elector remains on the roll and his or her particulars on the roll remain unchanged if— (a) the Electoral Commission does not receive from the elector a form or information under section 89D(5)﻿(b); or (b) the Electoral Commission receives from the elector a form or information under section 89D(5)﻿(b) with no changes.
-(4) A form that a person intends to return, or returns, under section 89D(5)﻿(c)﻿(i) must be signed and may be rejected for incompleteness, in accordance with subsections (1)﻿(a), (2), and (3) of section 83 (which apply with all necessary modifications), as if the form were an application in respect of registration as an elector.
+(4) A form that a person intends to return, or returns, under section 89D(5)﻿(b)﻿(i) must be signed and may be rejected for incompleteness, in accordance with subsections (1)﻿(a), (2), and (3) of section 83 (which apply with all necessary modifications), as if the form were an application in respect of registration as an elector.
-(5) Information that an elector intends to supply, or supplies, electronically under section 89D(5)﻿(c)﻿(ii)— (a) is not an application in respect of registration as an elector required by section 83(1)﻿(a) to be signed; but (b) may be rejected for incompleteness under section 83(3) (which applies with all necessary modifications) if it does not include all the details specified in section 83(2)﻿(a), (b), (c), and (h).
+(5) Information that an elector intends to supply, or supplies, electronically under section 89D(5)﻿(b)﻿(ii)— (a) is not an application in respect of registration as an elector required by section 83(1)﻿(a) to be signed; but (b) may be rejected for incompleteness under section 83(3) (which applies with all necessary modifications) if it does not include all the details specified in section 83(2)﻿(a), (b), (c), and (h).

 ### 89G Elector who cannot be contacted to be included in dormant roll
 (1) This section applies if—
-  (a) the Electoral Commission is notified that an inquiry made under section 89D(1) or a notice sent under section 78(2) cannot be delivered to the elector to whom it is addressed because the whereabouts of the elector are not known; or
+  (a) the Electoral Commission is notified that an inquiry made under section 89D(1) cannot be delivered to the elector to whom it is addressed because the whereabouts of the elector are not known; or
   (b) at any other time, the elector cannot be contacted at the elector’s address on the roll.
 (2) If this section applies, the Electoral Commission must— (a) make any inquiry as to the whereabouts of the elector that the Electoral Commission thinks fit; and